Martin1887/camaLESS/README.md

 				'section header': 'color: @listsHeader; border-bottom-color: @listsHeader;'
 			}}];

 	You can see that selected and order are not specified.
 In preset themes these fields must not be included.
 The first theme is the selected theme and the order is the order in the array.
+Note that **using CSS variables  variable names also begin with '@'**, camaLESS is in charge of replacing '@' by '--' when it applies themes.

 3. Call openCamaLessDb or initCamaLess with your options.
 For instance: